 She continued, "Because the minutes of testimony indisputably establish Mr. Soules contacted law enforcement, provided identification, and ensured medical providers were attending to Mr. Mosher before he departed the scene, he did not commit the charged offense and it must be dismissed."

-KWWL reports that Chris’ legal team said that they reached an agreement with prosecutors to withdraw a bill of particulars — which is a written agreement of charges or claims made by a plaintiff — and to update some of the language in documented trial information.
+In September, NBC affiliate KWWL reported that Chris’ legal team said that they reached an agreement with prosecutors to withdraw a bill of particulars — which is a written agreement of charges or claims made by a plaintiff — and to update some of the language in documented trial information.
 However, the severity of Chris’ charge (a class D felony) was not amended.
-According to KWWL, Chris’ attorneys still plan to pursue a dismissal, and a hearing is scheduled for Oct.
-10.
+A trial case is expected to follow in January.

-As Life & Style previously reported, Chris was arrested at his home in Iowa after he rear-ended a tractor with his pickup truck — killing a 66-year-old local farmer.
+As Life & Style previously reported, Chris was arrested at his home in Iowa in April after he rear-ended a tractor with his pickup truck — killing the 66-year-old local farmer.
 “My family and I are overwhelmed with this tragedy, but we are sticking together and we’ll get through it,” Chris told In Touch in his first statement following the crash.
 “Thank you for reaching out.”

 Keep reading below to find out everything we know so far about the accident.

 Chris was charged with a class D felony for leaving the scene of an accident causing death.
 He was not charged with driving under the influence, although court documents obtained by People magazine reveal that he was allegedly in possession of alcoholic beverages and containers at the time of the crash, which occurred around 8 p.m. on Monday, April 24.